 This section evaluates the overall contribution of our approach to identifying MMHC and assesses the proportion of data that MapSwipe could add to the existing repository.
 In data preparation step (section 5.1), to address the heterogeneity issue of datasets, the authors digitized boundaries of each individual MMHC identified by MapSwipe aggregated results.
 Some of these identified MMHC were already present in the reference data, while others were added to the MMHC repository which represents a significant outcome of this study.

 Within the seven case studies, MapSwipe detected 1,350 MMHC while HIFLD identified 1,043 MMHC and the common MMHC in both datasets equals 977 MMHC.
 MapSwipe's coverage overlaps by 94% with HIFLD's MMHC meaning that MapSwipe has successfully identified the majority of MMHC already present in the HIFLD dataset.
-Cross-checking with satellite imagery revealed that from 6% of HIFLD data that MapSwipe failed to detect, about half of them were inactive mobile home parks transformed to vacant lands and other land uses or it was due to the error of redundancy in HIFLD.
+Crosschecking with satellite imagery revealed that from 6% of HIFLD data that MapSwipe failed to detect, about half of them were inactive mobile home parks transformed to vacant lands and other land uses or it was due to redundancy (i.e., when two points were used to represent a singular Mobile home park) in HIFLD.
 This result validates the true positives and true negative results of MapSwipe respectively.
 Moreover, by identifying 373 additional MMHCs not previously included in HIFLD, MapSwipe significantly enhances the MMHC repository.

-Figure 6 displays the number of MMHC identified by MapSwipe and HIFLD individually for each case study.
-This graph shows that in all case studies except for city of Page (in page MMHC identified by both datasets are equal), MapSwipe added to the number of existing MMHC.
+Figure 7 displays the number of MMHC identified by MapSwipe and HIFLD individually for each case study.
+This graph shows that in all case studies except for city of Page (in Page MMHC identified by both datasets are equal), MapSwipe added to the number of existing MMHC.
 It highlights that MapSwipe added the most to existing MMHC repository, in city of Yuma.
 This is an interesting result because the form of many MMHC in Yuma differs slightly from those in other case studies, with many MMHC in city of Yuma being notably larger.
 This result points out the importance of including local variations of MMHC in future classification models’ training to accurately capture the diversity of MMHC across different regions.